 Workers in the construction industry and the offshore drilling industry encounter on-the-job risks every single day.
 Most people know that construction and maritime work is dangerous.
 Many of the accidents and injuries that happen to people in these fields work on scaffolds.
 One thing that makes scaffolding so dangerous is the height of some scaffolds, which can be hundreds of feet in the air.
 Scaffolding safety is a priority because workers handle building materials, use electrical equipment, and drill and operate machines on scaffolding.

-Some of the hazards of scaffolding on a construction or oil rig project include falling objects, working with dangerous machines, and electrocution.
+Some of the scaffolding hazards on a construction or oil rig project include falling objects, working with dangerous machines, and electrocution.

 What Is a Scaffold?

-A scaffold is a temporary platform workers put in place to stand or sit on when working above the ground.
+A scaffold is a temporary platform workers put in place on construction sites to stand or sit on when working above the ground.
 Scaffolding is essential to construction.
-Scaffolding on the outside of buildings is sometimes constructed to allow pedestrians to walk underneath.
+Scaffolding is sometimes constructed on the outside of buildings during renovations to allow pedestrians to walk underneath.
 Scaffolds are erected offshore or at sea to perform maintenance or make repairs to offshore oil rigs.
 Painters, miners, bricklayers, and many other professionals use scaffolds to help them reach certain places they cannot reach by lifts or by using a ladder.

 Are Scaffolds Safe?

 If crews do not set up or use a scaffold properly, it can become very dangerous and potentially lead to deadly accidents.
+The U.S. Occupational Safety & Health Administration (OSHA) is tasked with providing and enforcing safety regulations for the construction industry.
+There are OSHA regulations that outline common scaffolding hazards and provide safety regulations to protect workers.
 Not setting up scaffolds correctly is OSHA’s third most cited violation.

-In one recent year, the Occupational Safety and Health Administration (OSHA) gave out almost 4,000 citations for the improper set-up of scaffolds.
-The agency believes that over two million construction workers use scaffolds to do their jobs, which is 65 percent of the entire construction workforce.
+In one recent year, OSHA gave out almost 4,000 citations for the improper set-up of scaffolds.
+The agency believes that over 2 million construction workers use scaffolds to do their jobs, which is 65 percent of the entire construction workforce.

-OSHA has strict requirements for ensuring the safety of using scaffolds.
+OSHA has strict requirements to identify scaffolding hazards and help ensure worker scaffolding safety.
 For example, scaffolds are required to support the entire weight of the structure and four times the planned load.
 Guardrails must be installed on all sides and ends of the platform, and suspension ropes need to support at least six times the planned load.
 OSHA works to ensure that individuals around the country who use scaffolds use safety equipment and inspect their scaffolds.
-Despite OSHA's efforts, some companies still choose to not provide protective equipment and properly train their people on scaffolding hazards.
+Despite OSHA's efforts, some companies still choose to not provide protective equipment and or scaffold safety training for their employees.
 Without safety standards, more scaffolding-related accidents will continue to happen.

 What Happens if Offshore Companies Do Not Follow OSHA’s Scaffolding Requirements?